summitt/burp-ysoserial/README.md

 Download the jar file here: [ysoserial.jar](https://github.com/summitt/burp-ysoserial/releases)

-There are 3 ways to run this extension.
+There are 3 ways to run this [Burp](https://portswigger.net/) extension.

  1. Generate a payload from the YSOSERIAL Tab.
-You can then copy and paste it into other tabs in burp.(Not ideal)
+You can then copy and paste it into other tabs in [Burp](https://portswigger.net/).(Not ideal)
  1. Generate a payload from the YSOSERIAL Tab.
 In another tab you can select the text you want to replace and right click.
 You have 3 options to replace.
    1. Raw - This will replace your selected text with an unencoded version of the payload.
 This is raw binary/hex.
    1. B64 - This payload will replace your selected text with a base64 encoded version.